-When you suddenly start feeling lower back pain and/or hip pain that radiates towards the back of your thigh and into your leg, you possibly have a protruding herniated disc in your spinal column that may be pressing on the nerve roots in the lumbar spine.
-This condition is called sciatica.
+You may have Sciatica if you start feeling any lower back pain and/or hip pain that radiates towards the back of your thigh and into your leg.
+This could be due to a protruding herniated disc in your spinal column that may be pressing on the nerve roots in the lumbar spine.

-People with sciatica may experience a bad leg cramp, with pain that is described as sharp (“knife-like”), or electrical.
+People with sciatica may experience a bad leg cramp, or a sharp (“knife-like”) or electrical pain.
 The cramp may last for weeks before it subsides.
-You may have pain, particularly when you move, sneeze, or cough, which can be accompanied weakness, “pins and needles” numbness, or a burning or tingling sensation down your leg.
+You may have pain, particularly when you move, sneeze, or cough, which can go with weakness, “pins and needles” numbness, or a burning or tingling sensation down your leg.

-Chiropractic treatment methods are aimed towards assisting you to manage your pain without long-term use of medications.
-Nonsteroidal anti-inflammatory drugs or muscle relaxants may help but should be limited.
-Furthermore, some find it calming to place gentle cold or heat interchangeably on your painful muscles.
-It is essential that you continue to keep moving and do not to stay in bed, as a lot of rest may cause pooling of inflammation and may result in other areas of the body to feel discomfort.
+Chiropractic treatment methods assist you in managing your pain without long-term use of medications.
+Try and limit the use of non-steroidal anti-inflammatory drugs or muscle relaxants.
+Furthermore, some find it calming to place gentle cold or heat on your painful muscles.
+It is important to continue to keep moving and not to stay in bed.
+A lot of rest may cause pooling of inflammation and may result in other areas of the body to feel discomfort.

-Find comfortable positions, but be as active as you can as motion helps to minimise inflammation.
-As soon as possible your chiropractor will start physical therapy and when deemed appropriate will start stretching exercises to help you resume your regular activities without sciatic nerve pain.
+Try and find a comfortable position, and be as active as you can as motion helps to minimize inflammation.
+As soon as possible your chiropractor will start physical therapy.
+Then when you are ready, you will start stretching exercises.
+This is to help you resume your regular activities without sciatic nerve pain.
 Your chiropractor may want you to take short walks as well.
 Most of the time, your condition will get better within a few weeks with proper chiropractic treatment.